Miclin1024/Night-Sky/README.md

 ```
 pod install
 ```
-Open the project with Xcode, but for it to run we will need to the secret key of [Dark Sky](https://darksky.net/dev) and [GMS Place](https://developers.google.com/places/web-service/intro) API.
+Open the project with Xcode, but for it to run we will need to the secret token of [Dark Sky](https://darksky.net/dev) and [GMS Places](https://developers.google.com/places/web-service/intro) API.
 Once you have those, add the keys to `Dark Sky/Support Files/Secrets.plist`